Tribes of Hindukush

 Key Attractions

 Day 4.
-Peshawar–Kailash
+Peshawar–Kalash

-Drive to Bumburet Kailash via Lawari Tunnel.
+Drive to Bumburet Kalash via Lawari Tunnel.

 Day 5-6.
-Kailash Valley
+Kalash Valley

 Key Attractions

 Day 7.
-Kailash–Chitral
+Kalash–Chitral

 After a late breakfast transfer to Chitral town.